 - Watchful Waiting—Aneurysms measuring about 1.6 inches (or 4 centimeters) are considered small.
 Active surveillance is typically recommended as the risks of surgery may be greater than “watchful waiting.”
 Every six to 12 months, your NorthShore specialist will monitor your aneurysm for changes in size using CT scans or ultrasounds.
 Given aneurysms don’t disappear once they have developed, we strongly encourage regular follow-up appointments with your vascular surgeon.

 - Open Abdominal Surgery—A small percentage of patients will need open surgery to repair an AAA that is growing quickly and/or leaking.
-Your NorthShore vascular surgeon will use a stent graft to replace the weakened portion of your aorta.
-Hospital stays for open abdominal surgery typically range from 4 to 7 days and complete recovery may take from 6 weeks up to 3 months.
+Your NorthShore vascular surgeon will use an artificial or synthetic graft to replace the weakened portion of your aorta.
+Hospital stays for open abdominal surgery typically range from 6 to 7 days and complete recovery may take from 6 weeks up to 3 months.

 For More Information